ozone10/Rainmeter-DarkContextMenu/README.md

     -   Value **0** - rely on system wide theme for apps, default value.
     -   Value **1** - force to use selected theme.

+-   **Tooltips** - Option to use theme on skin tooltips.

+    -   Value **0** - use theme on every Rainmeter context menu, default value.
+    -   Value **1** - use theme on skin tooltips, will ignore "Force" option.

 * * *